bubroz/clipscribe/docs/OUTPUT_FORMATS.md

   - Entity type distribution (pie chart).
 - **Collapsible Sections**: Uses `<details>` tags for all major sections, making large reports easy to navigate.
 - **Visual Dashboards**: Includes a "Quick Stats" dashboard with emoji-based bar charts and a relationship type distribution table.
-- **Rich Formatting**: Uses emoji, confidence indicators (🟩🟨🟥), and tables for a highly scannable and visually appealing summary.
+- **Rich Formatting**: Uses emoji and tables for a highly scannable and visually appealing summary.
 - **How to View**: For the best experience, view this file in a Markdown viewer that supports Mermaid, such as GitHub, GitLab, or the Cursor editor.

 ### chimera_format.json